zamudpoe/SemanticHTMLPortfolioProject/README.md

 This will push the src folder up to GitHub on the gh-pages branch.
-After that, you should be able to open up [SemanticHTMLPortfolioProject] , where ```username``` is your GitHub username.
+After that, you should be able to open up http://username.github.io/SemanticHTMLPortfolioProject , where ```username``` is your GitHub username.

+I give to you my portfolio : [SemanticHTMLPortfolioProject]